 What is Manual Lymph Drainage (MLD)?

 Manual Lymph Drainage is a gentle manual treatment that stimulates the lymphatic system.
 It increases the return of lymph to the circulatory system.
-Your lymphatic massage therapist’s goal is to assist and accelerate the body’s natural process of draining water, proteins and used cellular components from the spaces between living cells.
+Lymphatic massage assists and accelerates the body’s natural process of draining water, proteins and used cellular components from the spaces between living cells.

 Who Should See A Lymphatic Massage Therapist?